WeirauchLab/pathogen_ncd/README.md

 Analysis code to complement Lape, _et al._ (2023) (in review).

 This code is made available along with explanatory flowcharts to enable replication of the results reported in the associated manuscript.
-UK Biobank data and TriNetX data must be obtained from the respective organizations.
+[UK Biobank][ukb] data and [TriNetX][] data must be obtained from the respective organizations.

 ## Abstract